 - “They turn out tough and dry – good enough for birds, but I certainly wouldn’t serve them to anyone”

-If all of this sounds familar, then I urge you to give this recipe a go – as long as you follow all of my tips, you will be baking scones that wouldn’t look out of place in the poshest tea room.
+If all of this sounds familiar, then I urge you to give this recipe a go – as long as you follow all of my tips, you will be baking scones that wouldn’t look out of place in the poshest tea room.
+Really!

 And believe me – I know because I have made all these mistakes in the past!
-When I first started baking, my scones certainly weren’t the best – they are a little flat and sad looking.
-But I kept on practising until I finally made a scone anyone would be proud of.
+When I first started baking, my scones certainly weren’t the best – they were a little flat and sad looking.
+But I kept on practicing until I finally made a scone anyone would be proud of.

-As much as I’m still a big fan of this light and fluffy scone recipe by Paul Hollywood, I wanted to come up with a slightly simpler recipe – not that it’s a complicated method by any means, but Paul’s recipe calls for strong bread flour.
+As much as I’m still a big fan of this light and fluffy scone recipe by Paul Hollywood, I wanted to come up with a slightly more straightforward recipe – not that it’s a complicated method by any means, but Paul’s recipe calls for strong bread flour.

-I figured that most people have a bag of plain flour in their cupboard most of the time – if a national flour shortage isn’t an issue of course! – but unless you’re a keen baker/bread maker, you won’t generally tend to keep bread flour in at all times.
+I figured that most people have a bag of plain or self-raising flour in their cupboard most of the time – if a national flour shortage isn’t an issue like in these exceptional times of course!! – but unless you’re a keen baker/bread maker, you won’t generally tend to keep bread flour in at all times.

 how to make perfect fruit scones

 - Sieve your dry ingredients together.
-I’m not big on sieving flour, but I always do when I’m making scones.
+I’m not big on sifting flour, but I always do when making scones.
+Delia Smith always does this, so if it’s good enough for her…

 - Another really crucial step is the freshness of your baking powder.
 If it’s been sitting in your cupboard for 2 years, then it’s time to buy a new one!
 Baking powder loses its effectiveness after a few months of opening, so this could prevent your scones from rising.